viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 As I said before, things are "normal".
 Even so, there are differences between a distro running under WSL and a traditional Linux.

 One important difference is: WSL distros do not run SystemD, so you cannot have standard Linux services.
 If you install, for example, Postgres or Docker, you cannot manage them through `systemctl` and they will not start automatically when you enter the distro.
 You have to use the `service` utility to start and stop services.
 For the same reason, software update does not run automatically.
+Despite not having Linux services, one can use creativity and [start services when entering the WSL distro](#start-services-when-entering-the-distro).

 Additionaly, WSL distros do not clean the `/tmp` directory.
 So, be careful.
 There is no such thing as a fresh `/tmp` on each boot.
 Keep an eye on your disk space.